 Sterilization

-In addition to preventing sexually transmitted diseases, sterilization plays a crucial role in curbing aggressive and territorial behaviour, particularly among cats living outside, thus reducing the risk of disease transmission through scratching or biting.
+In addition to preventing sexually transmitted diseases, sterilization is crucial in curbing aggressive and territorial behaviour, particularly among cats living outside.
+Thus, sterilization reduces the risk of disease transmission through scratching or biting.

 Cats and dogs living outdoors are the problems of the hot season.